FreeAir/freeair.github.com/_posts/2012-08-12-Anti-Patterns.md

 title: "Episode #1: Anti-Patterns"
 sub_title: Anti Patterns
 creator: Ikenna Okpala
 summary: It's been a long time since anti-patterns came to being.
-Perhaps you would easily relate to the all too common design patterns, speed and corners of purity/clean code.
-But here we bring to light some anti-patterns, code smells and discuss them.
+Perhaps you would easily relate to the all too common design patterns, speed and corners of purity/clean code, but here we bring to light some anti-patterns, code smells and discuss them.
 tags: [anti patterns, design patterns, code smells, OOP, software engineering, ruby, go-lang, python]
 feed: http://www.mixcloud.com/freeair/episode-1-anti-patterns/
 podcast: